1000plus900plus40plus8/darknet-resources/CONTRIBUTING.md

     $ git commit -m "A brief summary of the commit
     >
     > A paragraph describing what changed and its impact."

+# Coding conventions
+Nothing fancy, just make sure code is readable and is well documented

 Thanks,